Scilex Holding Company (SCLX) Shares Up Despite Recent Market Volatility

 SCLX’s Market Performance

-After a stumble in the market that brought SCLX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.07% of gains for the given period.
+After a stumble in the market that brought SCLX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -16.27% of loss for the given period.

 Stock Fundamentals for SCLX